Edapally royal family: Kallooppaara or Perumbranad district

-The famous St. Marys Valiyapally known kalloopparapally constructed with permission of Edappally Raja in AD 1339 (karkkidam 3 kollavarsham 515.
+The famous St. Marys Valiyapally known as Kalloopparapally constructed with permission of Edappally Raja in AD 1339 (Karkidakam 3 Kollavarsham 515).
 It is interesting that even today Christians at Kallooppara (nine km from Thiruvalla), Karthikappally, etc. still remember the Edappally Swaroopam for the many privileges received from him and to-date portions of the Edappally Madhom palace on the Manimala riverbank at Kallooppara attracts visitors.
 It is interesting that the Bhagavathy temple and the Old church at Kallooppara are practically in the same piece of land and the church's architecture is one of the best examples for Kerala Vasthu Shilpa style (For photographs cf. The St. Thomas Christian Encyclopaedia of India, Vol. II, 1973, ed.
 George Menachery).

-We may presume that sometime in the 12th century with end of Kulasekhara Perumals, Elangalloor Swaroopam usurped power in the region of Edapally and by the mid-14th century they held sway over erstwhile Thekkumkoor. thus they became a state with smallest authority but vast landed property outside.
-This made Edapally the seat of the Brahmin kings a bone of contention between Zamorin and others.
-As Zamorin could not wage battles against a Brahmin, in 1536 the first sacking of Edapally took place under Martin D'Souza.
+We may presume that sometime in the 12th century with end of Kulasekhara Perumals, Elangalloor Swaroopam usurped power in the region of Edappally and by the mid-14th century, they held sway over erstwhile Thekkumkoor. thus they became a state with smallest authority but vast landed property outside.
+This made Edappally the seat of the Brahmin kings, a bone of contention between Zamorin and others.
+As Zamorin could not wage battles against a Brahmin, in 1536, the first sacking of Edapally took place under Martin D'Souza.
 The Church at Edapally must have been built during the time of Edapally siege or after.
-It has typical Portuguese style, while Kallopara church built before that is close to temple and built in indigenous style.
-But later, the Edapally king seemed to patronise the church and his Christian subjects as soon after Portuguese had to leave Edapally.
+It has typical Portuguese style, while Kallooppara church built before that is close to temple and built in indigenous style.
+But later, the Edappally king seemed to patronise the church and his Christian subjects as soon after Portuguese had to leave Edappally.
 The lingering presence of Edapally continues to be mentioned in Portuguese records and VOC or Dutch East India Company Records.
-Edapally Raja continued customary rights over the church and land was given rent free to church.
+Edappally Raja continued customary rights over the church and land was given rent free to church.
 This is a proof that land was still owned by him.
-One of the earliest local history initiatives centred on the study of the relationship between Edapally church and Elangalloor Swaroopam.
-In a small book published in 1990s by Poulose Madekkal in Malayalam, he has given evidence by consulting the church archives to which he had access and tried to establish the miracles of the church influencing the Edapally kings.
+One of the earliest local history initiatives centred on the study of the relationship between Edappally church and Elangalloor Swaroopam.
+In a small book published in 1990s by Poulose Madekkal in Malayalam, he has given evidence by consulting the church archives to which he had access and tried to establish the miracles of the church influencing the Edappally kings.